Insurance Reimbursement of Lactation Expenses

 - Do not be surprised if your insurance company is not able to give you the names of any in-network lactation consultants, or only refers you back to the hospital where you gave birth (where there may or may not be any credentialed lactation help available), or even refers to your baby’s physician who may not have had any training in lactation.
 When selecting an independent IBCLC lactation professional, it is helpful for mothers work with one who can provide them with a “superbill” that can be used to submit claims.
 It is also helpful to have the baby’s doctor provide or sign a Referral for Lactation Visit.

 - Call your insurance provider to verify the process for submitting an insurance claim.
 Be sure to make and keep copies of all the paperwork/receipts/superbills/referrals you send them.
 Your insurer may have a filing time limit, so be sure to file within that time frame, and be sure to follow-up and check-in on receipt and processing.
 It is normal for it to take 4-6 weeks to process.
-Consider including a customized copy of this letter template from the National Women’s Law Center with your claim’s paperwork.
+There are resources for filing the claim in the toolkit from NWLC linked above.

 - What to Do if a Health Insurance Company Denies Your Claim, State of Illinois, Department of Insurance.